Internet pages, videos, DVDs and books, ELT and linguistic literature

 The BBC Learning section has been overhauled and is a great place to go not only for extra language practice.
 Also highly recommendable for those (but not only) with little time: BBC Six Minute English.
 Here you can listen to a current topic being discussed or talked about.
 Additionally you can read and follow by reading the script.

 One internet page for teachers is onestopenglish.
 It is not for free; the subscription costs around 30 Euro a year, but I believe you get a lot for your money, among other things free copiable material.
-You find whole lessons with pre-reading and follow-up exercises related to articles under Guardian Weekly, for instance, collected in archives going back several years.
+You find whole lessons with pre-reading and follow-up exercises related to articles under Guardian Weekly, for instance.

 I frequently visit the website of the New York Times.
 For more intermediate learners of English Voice of America could be interesting.
 VOA provides simplified versions of current news both in written and audio form.

 I always recommend listening to as much in English as you can.
 Here I prefer TV series to feature films, as in many TV series you have more conversation.
-Movies often have a lot of white noise that obstructs comprehension and good films, being creative pieces of art, often emphasize visualizations more than conversations.
+Movies often have a lot of white noise that obstructs comprehension, and good films, being creative pieces of art, often emphasize visualizations more than conversations.
 Nevertheless, watch your favorite movies in the original and if you have the DVDs, switch on the English subtitles.
+Note 2020: In the mean time, we are living in the age of Netflix, Amazon Prime etc. and subtitles are provided.
+The subtitles of youtube videos are often computer generated and need to taken with a grain of salt.

 Publications specifically for German learners of English: